Boeing posts smaller loss as aircraft deliveries improve

 Airlines have been ramping up flight capacity as rising vaccination rates make travelers confident about traveling once again.

-That has boosted deliveries of Boeing’s fast-selling 737 MAX plane after it was cleared by regulators to re-enter service late last year following two fatal accidents, lifting revenue and cash flow at the planemaker.
+Boeing has delivered more than 85 737 MAX jetliners after it was cleared by most regulators to re-enter service late last year following two fatal crashes, lifting revenue and cash flow at the planemaker.

+But the 737 MAX remains grounded in the rebounding China market, where Boeing has been exposed to long-simmering geopolitical tensions that have continued under U.S. President Joe Biden.

-A new electric problem found on some models of the jet earlier this month, however, has cast a shadow on Boeing’s plan to increase the 737 MAX production rate of 31 planes per month by early 2022, as airlines have pulled dozens of 737 MAX jets from service, awaiting repairs as Boeing finds a fix.
+A new electric problem found on some models of the jet earlier this month has also cast a shadow on Boeing’s freshly re-affirmed plans to increase 737 MAX production to 31 planes per month by early 2022.
+Airlines have pulled dozens of 737 MAX jets from service, awaiting repairs as Boeing finds a fix.

+“While the global pandemic continues to challenge the overall market environment, we view 2021 as a key inflection point for our industry,” Chief Executive Dave Calhoun said in a statement accompanying Boeing’s results.

+Boeing also reaffirmed a sharply-reduced production rate of five 787 jetliners per month after consolidating production at its South Carolina factory.

 The U.S. planemaker reported a core operating loss of $353 million in the first quarter ended March 31, compared with a loss of $1.70 billion a year earlier.